top of page

 • Craft irresistible offers that create urgency.

-• Personalize communication to increase engagement.
+• Personalize communication to improve engagement.

 9. Jay Conrad Levinson – The Guerrilla Marketing Innovator